cherylwang20/cherylwang20.github.io/_projects/4_project.md

 related_publications: true
 ---

 This year's [MyoChallenge](https://sites.google.com/view/myosuite/myochallenge/myochallenge-2024) focuses on Physiological Dexterity and Agility in Bionic Humans.
-As part of the manipulation team, we develope an environment within MuJoCo that allows participants to use any controlling methods to perform a pass and place task with MyoArm and a Modular Prosthetic Limb ([MPL](https://robotsguide.com/robots/mpl)).
+As part of the manipulation team, we develope an environment within MuJoCo that allows participants to use any controlling methods to perform a pass and place task of a gelatin box with MyoArm and a Modular Prosthetic Limb ([MPL](https://robotsguide.com/robots/mpl)).

 <div class="row justify-content-center">
     <div class="col-sm-8 mt-3 mt-md-0">